Bardolph-Automation-Inc/bardolph/docs/web_install.rst

-If your device has a physical ethernet port, you can use a wired connection instead of WiFi, but it needs to be on the same network that the bulbs are on.
+If your device has a physical ethernet port, you can use a wired connection instead of WiFi, but it needs to be on the same network that the lights are on.

-By default, Raspbian already has a Python interpreter, so you won't need to install it.
+By default, RPi OS already has a Python interpreter, so you won't need to install it.
 However, if you desire more information on running Python code, please refer to the
 `Raspberry Pi Python documentation